islomar/tcr-workshop/README.md

 # TCR workshop
 Information and instructions for trying the TCR workflow (test && commit || revert) as first described [here](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864).

+This repository contains scripts for a Python and a Java example, each of them in their own folders.

 ## Prerequisites
 * You need Git installed.